yumikohey/EarningReport/README.md

 As an options trader, it's very important to know how much percentage changes after earning report released on a specific equity.
 It helps options traders construct the option trading strategies.

+# Updates
+- Current Pain <a href="options-er.herokuapp.com">options-er.herokuapp.com</a> is up.
+Current Pain is trying to predict what price a certain equity is going to land at the end of the trading day.

 # Stretch Goals

 - Based on historical data, providing optimal options trading strategies;